 For the purpose of this example, let’s assume you’re paying council rates, water rates, landlord’s insurance premiums, and property management fees at a total of $5,800 per year.

-Overall, in this example you’d be paying the shortfall of $7,000 per year to own that particular rental property.
+Overall, in this example you’d be paying the shortfall of $7,000 per year to own that particular rental property and that you fund out of your own pocket.

 Obviously, no one enters into an investment decision with the sole intention of making a loss.
 However, there are other benefits to owning a negatively geared property.